SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Conditional Operator
 ~~~~~~~~~~~~~~~~~~~~

-The conditional operator evaluates to one of two given values
+The :newTerm:`conditional operator` evaluates to one of two given values
 based on the value of a condition;
 it has the following form: